KeganF/notifications-page-main/README.md

 ### What I learned

 This was my first time building a page focusing on utility classes.
 It really helped the process of writing and applying CSS feel more organized and manageable.
 It was also my first time using Sass for a Frontend Mentor project, which also helped everything to feel a bit more tidy.
 I'm not sure, however, where utility classes are best used and if a page like this would be better suited to focusing on styling blocks.
-Because all the notifications use the same basic block, it felt odd giving each li a handful of utility classes instead of just calling them all `notif` and styling that directly.
+Because all the notifications use the same basic block, it felt odd giving each li a handful of utility classes instead of just calling them all `.notif` and styling that directly.
 Like I said, the whole process of writing CSS in general felt a lot more controlable using utility classes, so I will definitely continue to use them where they are appropriate going forward.

 ### Continued development